-Advanced Graphic Design and Illustration

-Prerequisite: Graphic Design and Illustration

-This course is a continuation of Graphic Design and Illustration providing students with hands-on experience working from concept to finish in a variety of formats.
+Prerequisite: Graphic Design and Illustration Credits: 2; Graphic Design and Illustration II (1 credit) and Lab (1 credit) must be taken as a consecutive block This two-hour, full-year course is a continuation of Graphic Design and Illustration providing students with hands-on experience working from concept to finish in a variety of formats.
 Students gain advanced knowledge of current computer software and techniques while applying them to class assignments and freelance jobs.